Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Merriwa, placing the area among the bottom 25% of areas assessed nationally

-Merriwa had minimal construction activity from 2013 to 2017 with only 16 dwelling approvals, averaging three new dwellings annually.
-This reflects its rural nature where development is driven by local housing needs rather than broad market demand.
-The small number of approvals means individual projects can significantly impact annual growth statistics.
+Merriwa had minimal construction activity from 2016 to 2020 with only 3 new dwellings approved annually on average (a total of 16 approvals).
+This low development level reflects the rural nature of the area, where housing needs drive development rather than broad market demand.
+The small number of approvals means individual projects can significantly impact annual growth and relativity statistics.

 Frequently Asked Questions - Development